10 Billion User Visits:

 Bounce rate, the measure in Google Analytics of people that hit the back button on their browser after trying a single page of your website grows substantially when the site is slow to load.
 People just won’t wait.
 If your website is going to take 10 seconds to download, expect to see an increase in the bounce rate and a decrease in the average session duration.
 Those two metrics are available in Google Analytics.

 Google Analytics loads well before your page fully loads, or before the page content is visible to the visitor so it would register those people as a website visitor (adds a new session) but since they didn’t stick around to see the page completely load in their browser, the statistics would show that they spent a very short time on the page, and it would also show that they clicked their back button (bounced).
 Their visit is likely to be recorded even though they didn’t spend enough time on the site to actually view the page.

 In a famous study, Wal-Mart found that for every second of improvement, their conversions increased by 2%.
 Amazon estimates that an additional second of load time would cost Amazon about $1.6 Billion in sales in a year.
 Slow websites are enormously expensive.

 The same thing happens to small business websites.
 Every site has a purpose.
-It might be to inform, or to notify, but generally, small business websites are trying to generate sales or sales leads.
-If your site is slow, it’s going to cost you some business.
+It might be to inform or to notify, but generally, small business websites are trying to generate sales or sales leads.
+If your site is slow, it’s going to cost you some revenue.

 Conversions – changing traffic into revenue is the lifeblood of small business websites.
 Conversions improve as website speed increases for every business!